banner

 For Friday:

-1. Read Michael Kimmelman on culture | companion piece on the culture police
+1. Read Michael Kimmelman on culture | companion piece on the culture police and discuss (instructions behind "Assignments" and the discussion thread behind "Discussions")

 2. Our first safari, instructions on Canvas behind 'Discussions' and on Wandering Rocks